zartata/BLRP/README.txt

         @while               while r-value is true
         function [arguments]

-        @until               while r-value is fale
+        @until               while r-value is false
         function [arguments]

         @for                 array (simple); sets each value in $_ (string)